TheThingsNetwork/docs/_content/network/migrate.md

 7. On staging, delete the device or you will risk join accept and routing conflicts.

-    If you have other devices left to migrate or would like to keep the empty application around:

     1. On staging, go to the migrated device.
     2. Scroll down to the bottom and click the red **Delete device** button.

-    If this is the last device of the application:

-    1. On staging, go to the migrated application.
-    2. Click **settings** in the **Application Info** box.
-    3. Click the red **Delete application** button on the bottom left.

 ### Devices registered for ABP